 Health & Safety Policy for Flat Clearance Haringey

-Team preparing for a flat clearance with safety gear and equipment Flat Clearance Haringey is committed to protecting the health and safety of its staff, contractors and the public during all flat clearance and rubbish removal operations.
+A large, white, rusty skip positioned on a residential street, filled with a pile of mixed red and grey bricks, concrete fragments, and construction debris.
+The skip is situated on a paved driveway with a brick pattern, adjacent to a paved road with red brick curbing.
+Behind the skip, there are green bushes and a blue-painted shed with a white roof, located amid a garden area.
+The scene suggests an ongoing rubbish removal or refurbishment process, typical of services provided by Flat Clearance Haringey.
+Natural daylight illuminates the scene, highlighting the textures of the weathered skip, the rough brick materials, and the surrounding greenery, emphasizing a typical urban environment in London nearby Haringey.
+Flat Clearance Haringey is committed to protecting the health and safety of its staff, contractors and the public during all flat clearance and rubbish removal operations.
 This policy sets out our approach to managing hazards associated with flat clearing, waste removal and related rubbish company service area activities.
 The aim is to ensure that every job is planned and executed with appropriate risk control, that personnel are competent, and that environmental impacts are minimised.
 Safety is a core value and non-negotiable in every project we carry out.

 Our responsibilities apply to all aspects of the flat clearance service, from initial site assessment through to loading, transport and disposal.
 We accept a duty to conduct work in compliance with applicable health and safety standards and to maintain safe systems of work.
 Every team member has a responsibility to report unsafe conditions and to cooperate with safe working procedures.
 The policy emphasises proactive risk management, clear supervision and the use of correct equipment for each task.

-Supervisor reviewing risk assessment and safety checklist before rubbish collection This document outlines the practical controls and expectations for the rubbish clearance process.
+Several large blue rubbish bags made of thick plastic material are gathered and placed on a paved driveway in front of a brown wooden door.
+The bags, filled with household waste or debris, have a slightly crumpled texture and are stacked in a haphazard manner, some leaning against each other.
+The driveway surface consists of grey paving bricks arranged in a consistent pattern.
+To the left, the brown wooden door features simple rectangular panels, while on the right, a small grey stone or concrete structure is partially visible.
+This scene is characteristic of a household waste collection or rubbish removal service, such as those provided by Flat Clearance Haringey, and is situated in an urban area surrounding a residential property, likely in the Haringey district.
+The lighting appears natural, indicating daytime, and the environment is clean and orderly, ready for waste collection or clearance efforts typical in the local area.
+This document outlines the practical controls and expectations for the rubbish clearance process.
 It covers manuals handling techniques, safe use of tools and vehicles, control of hazardous waste, and procedures for unusual risks such as sharps, asbestos suspect materials and electrical hazards.
 Our flat clearing teams are trained to identify and isolate risks and to escalate concerns through defined reporting channels.
 The policy also outlines emergency procedures including first aid, incident and near-miss reporting and evacuation practices.

 Risk Assessment, Controls and Operational Procedures